knobs-dials/find-py-versions/README.md

 Quick and dirty script to list all the python installations and virtual environments I can find.

+Uses `locate` to not have to scan your filesystem every time, so
+* won't work on installs without it installed, e.g. containers, some slimmed down server setups
-Uses `locate` to not have to scan your filesystem every time, so you may want to `updatedb` if you want it to be up to date
+* you may want to `updatedb` if you want it to be up to date

 Just trying to understand this mess ...though of course that potentially includes understanding all project managers think about this too :)